 The ordinary healthy person may consider a person disabled if they’re impaired in some obvious way.
 To them, a person in a wheelchair is disabled, but a person with cognitive fog isn’t.
 (Allow me to acknowledge the very active people in wheelchairs I know who cringe at the term disabled).

 However, the ADA National Network defines disabled in strokes both broad and context-specific.
 You’re regarded as disabled if you’re:1

-Meanwhile, your neurologist may use the Expanded Disability Status Scale (EDSS) to gauge your disability status.2 My EDSS score is 3.0 (or mild to moderate disability).
-I still don’t identify as disabled.
+Meanwhile, your neurologist may use the expanded disability status scale (EDSS) to gauge your disability status.
+My EDSS score is 3.0, meaning mild to moderate disability.
+I still don’t identify as disabled.2

 What does disability mean?

-Aside from the negative social connotations attached to it, the term disability is a practical measure, less medical and more legal.3 In its formal application, disability implies an objectively measurable status of ability.
-It’s used to identify financial needs and justify financial support for those whose impairments prevent them from earning a living or paying for healthcare services or living expenses.
+Aside from the negative social connotations attached to it, the term disability is a practical measure, less medical and more legal.
+In its formal application, disability implies an objectively measurable status of ability.
+It’s used to identify financial needs and justify financial support for those whose impairments prevent them from earning a living or paying for healthcare services or living expenses.3

 By this definition, I’m definitely not disabled.
 While I left a job voluntarily because of MS, I pivoted to a sustainable working arrangement and I’m not the household breadwinner.